yuanchaohu/pymattersim/docs/gr.md

 g_{\alpha \beta}(r) = \frac{V}{N_{\alpha} N_{\beta}} \lang \sum_{i \neq j; i \in \alpha; j \in \beta} \delta (r - |\vec r_{ij}|) \rang
 $$

-`static.gr.conditional_gr` function is used to calculate $g(r)$ of a single configuration for selected particles, and is also useful to calculate the spatial correlation of a particle-level physical quantity $A_i$. $A_i=1$ for normal overall $g(r)$, representing all particle are selected.
-Bool type $A_i$ makes the calculation for only selected particles with $A_i=True$. $A_i$ supports both complex-number and float-scalar particle-level physical quantity.
+`static.gr.conditional_gr` function is used to calculate $g(r)$ of a single configuration for selected particles, and is also useful to calculate the spatial correlation of a particle-level physical quantity $A_i$.
+There are three conditions considered for $A_i$:
+- condition is bool type, so calculate partial g(r) for selected particles
+- condition is complex number, so calculate spatial correlation of complex number
+- condition is float scalar, so calculate spatial correlation of scalar number

+$A_i=1$ for normal overall $g(r)$, representing all particle are selected.
+Bool type $A_i$ makes the calculation for only selected particles with $A_i=True$.
 Pleause see more details in example.

 $$
 g_A(r) = \frac{1}{N \rho} \lang \sum_{i \neq j} \delta (r - |\vec r_{ij}|)A_i A_j \rang = \lang A(r) A(0) \rang